-💧 The Liquid Intake Tracker in our app doesn’t just track the sole amount of liquid you consume.
+💧 The Hydration Tracker in our app doesn’t just track the sole amount of liquid you consume.
 It also calculates the so-called absorption coefficient to provide you with accurate data and understanding of your actual liquid intake.

 This is why we strongly encourage you to track everything you drink so you will get some valuable insights on how well you've been hydrating your body.

 💬 Coffee and caffeinated drinks hydrate you as well as water does.
 Is this true?

 Well, not all drinks are equal in terms of their hydration value.
 For example, a regular can of Coke does not contribute exactly 12 ounces (or 340 ml) of water to your body, and some drinks (like any liquor) will even drain your body of water.